 What if I changed my mind about attending the MPP?

 If you change your mind after applying for the MPP, you may withdraw your application if it has not been processed yet.

-Does My Child Need to Attend the MPP with Me?
+Does My Child Need to Attend the Mandatory Parenting Programme with Me?

 The MPP is targeted at divorcing parents.
 Thus, your child does not need to attend the MPP with you.

 However, as children are often the most affected by their parents’ divorce, children who may require more support will be directed by the courts to attend the Children-in-Between programme developed by child experts for children and their parents.

 If you feel that your child needs more support, you may approach one of the DSSAs or FAM@FSCs mentioned above.

 What Happens After I Complete the Mandatory Parenting Programme?